smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing the Template/index.md

 ```

 !!!
 NOTE
-You may only change the template coloring in the `lifecycleConfiguration` and in `SetDisplayLayout` RPC requests.
-You may only change the template coloring once per template. i.e. You cannot change to the same template you are already on using `SetDisplayLayout` and expect the coloring to change.
+You may only change the template coloring in the `lifecycleConfiguration` and the `SetDisplayLayout` (or `Show` if connected to a Core 6.0+ head unit) RPC requests.
+You may only change the template coloring once per template; that is, you cannot call `SetDisplayLayout` for the same templates you are already on and expect the coloring to change.
 !!!

-### Future Layouts in SetDisplayLayout
+### Customizing Future Layouts
-You can also change template coloring when you change layouts by altering `SDLSetDisplayLayout`
+You can also change template coloring when you change layouts by altering `SDLSetDisplayLayout`.

 @![iOS]
 ##### Objective-C